doudar/SmartSpin2k/Hardware/MODS/Case V2 - Schwinn IC4 Mod/readme.md

 ## Revisions from standard version 2 case:
 - Minor revisions to motor mount to suit my stepper motor.
 - Replace wood screws with M3 threaded inserts to accept m3 screws.
 Source from [Aliexpress](https://www.aliexpress.com/item/4000232858343.html?spm=a2g0s.9042311.0.0.21164c4dGhWHhY): M3 x 5 x 4 heat set inserts.
 (5mm diameter).
-- Design to use a semi-permanent mount on Schwinn IC4/Bowflex C6, allowing one-handed installation and removal.
-- opportunity to
+- Sturdy yet easy to install and remove between rides.

 ## BOM
 - In addition to the electronics specced for the version 2 case, you will need: